piersfinlayson/embassy-pico-test/README.md

 # embassy-pico-test

-This repostitory contains code to test embassy-rs functions on the Raspberry Pi Pico.
+This repository contains code to test embassy-rs functions on the Raspberry Pi Pico.

 ## Using